intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/quick_start.md

 ## Run LLM

-Now you can do model inference exactly the same way as using official `transformers` API.
+Now you can do model inference exactly the same way as using official `transformers` API:

 ```python
 import torch